bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

 ### 2.2.
 Spatial Density
-Do Airbnbs in urban areas have higher prices than those in rural areas?
+Do homes in urban areas sell for higher prices than those in rural areas?

 Population density is correlated with many demographic processes, and this is certainly true for rental prices and incomes (e.g. people earn higher salaries in cities than in the countryside).
-And even though this problem focuses on New York City where there's only urban areas and extremely urban areas, a spatial density feature might still be useful.
+And even though this problem focuses on Miami, where there's only urban areas and slightly less urban areas, a spatial density feature might still be useful.

-One could use many methods for measuring the spatial density around an Airbnb: counting the number of other Airbnbs within some radius for each Airbnb; or computing and sampling from a Kernel Density Estimate over Airbnb locations.
-For this case, I measure spatial density as the number of neighbors within some radius for each Airbnb, using `scipy`'s [cKDtree](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.html):
+One could use many methods for measuring the spatial density around a home: counting the number of other home sales within some radius of each home sale; or computing and sampling from a Kernel Density Estimate over home sale locations; or even pulling third party census data about population density.
+For this case, I measure spatial density as the number of home sales within some radius of each home, using `scipy`'s [cKDtree](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.html):

 ```python
 def add_density_feature_columns_to_dataframe(geo_df: pl.DataFrame) -> pl.DataFrame: